Getting Started – OPC Client

 If the OPC Client is on a different computer than the OAS Service you are connecting to modify the file NetworkNodes.txt in C:\Program Files\Open Automation Software\OAS\ and add each IP Address, Network Node Name, or registered Domain Name you want to connect to the NetworkNodes.txt file.

+OAS is now ready to interface with a third-party OPC Client.
 In this example we will use the OPC Foundation Sample found under the program group Open Automation Software -Tools.

 From the Server pull down list select Browse.